FlowFuse/website/development/frontend/testing.md

 ### Running Locally

 To run the E2E tests yourself, we need to first run our own local web server that the tests will run on.
-For our testing, we have a single server configured with multiple users, teams and projects for testing purposes.
+For our testing purposes, we have a single server configured with multiple users, teams and projects.
 To run this, open a terminal and run:

 ```bash
 npm run cy:web-server